GrabiDev/RecruitR/README.md

 # Running the project
 ## Dependencies
-PostgreSQL, Ruby, Rails and Yarn needs to be installed on the machine where RecruitR is run.
+PostgreSQL, Ruby, Rails and Yarn need to be installed on the machine where RecruitR is run.

 ## Before launching the server
 JQuery dependency needs to be installed using `yarn install`.